-We examine whether the firms accepted under the reformed court-administered rehabilitation procedures would experience less persistent problems in their pre-bankruptcy TFP compared with firms undergoing the process before the reforms.
-We expect that, if the reform in the in-court bankruptcy procedures is successful, then only the firms with temporary difficulties would be accepted by the rehabilitation programs, whereas failing firms with persistently declining productivity would be rejected.
-Successful reform of the corporate bankruptcy system would imply an improvement in the efficiency of resource reallocation.
+We examine whether the firms accepted under the reformed courtadministered rehabilitation procedures experienced less persistent problems in their prebankruptcy TFP compared to firms undergoing the same process before the reforms.
+We expect that, if the reform in the in-court bankruptcy procedures is successful, then only rehabilitation programs would accept firms with temporary difficulties, whereas failing firms with persistently declining productivity would be rejected.
+Successful reform of the corporate bankruptcy system would then imply an improvement in the efficiency of resource reallocation.

-Secondly, to formulate an idea of how bankruptcy policy reform would contribute to preventing prolonged economic stagnation, we will examine how the reforms would improve the efficiency of resource re-allocation and, in turn, aggregate TFP growth.
+Second, to formulate an idea of how bankruptcy policy reform contributes to preventing prolonged economic stagnation, we examine how the reforms improved the efficiency of resource reallocation and, in turn, aggregate TFP growth.